latex4ei/tex4tum/_content/demo.md

+---
-# Interactive Cheat Sheets Demo
+title: Interactive Cheat Sheets Demo
+---

 This is a showcase to demonstrate how learning materials could be made interactive, fast accessible, and neat.

 ## Features